 A fine assortment of smoked seafood, tuna tartare and paté canapes.

 Dinner & Dancing 8:00 to 11:00 p.m.

 Cream of Erie County Pumpkin Soup, Toasted Pumpkin Seeds

 A baby pie pumpkin, filled with puréed pumpkin soup, and Vermont crème fraîche, topped with toasted pumpkin seeds, pumpkin seed oil and nutmeg.

-A pumpkin cheesecake, served with a graham cracker crust, topped with a Chantilly cream icing, seasonal berries and finished with a caramel sauce.
+A rich white génoise cake filled with white chocolate mousse topped with Chantilly cream icing, finished with a huckleberry sauce.

 Downstairs Dining Room $120 per person, Tax & Gratuity not included

 Our 13th Annual Halloween Party will be held on Friday, October 25, 2019.